 In our lifetimes, we will all have different crosses to bear.
 The way we handle them and the way we survive those challenges will make a difference in our own lives and in the lives of others.
 It can make the cross-bearing event a nightmare or we can turn it into something positive.

-One of the crosses I have carried in my life is losing my parents within three months of each other, when they were only 63 and 67.
-I have been skeptical to write too much about their passings, as I don’t want to always seem morbid or a downer, but one of the ways I can work through my grief and help others is by sharing what I have learned.
+One of the crosses I have carried in my life is losing both of my parents within three months of each other, when they were only 63 and 67.
+One of the ways I have worked through my grief over the years is by sharing what I have learned.

 Whether you have one parent still living, both parents, or your grandparents, I hope you can take some of my words to heart.